Confidence sets in nonparametric calibration of exponential L\'evy models: The model and the estimators

-We denote by $\mathcal{C}(K,T)$ and $\mathcal{P}(K,T)$ prices of European call and put options on the underlying $(S_t)$ with strike price $K$ and maturity $T$.
-We suppose that the risk-neutral price of the stock $(S_t)$ follows the exponential L\'evy model~\eqref{expLevy} with respect to an equivalent martingale measure $\mathbb{Q}$, where $S>0$ is the present value of the stock and $r\ge0$ is the riskless interest rate.
-We fix some $T$ and assume that the observations are given by option prices for different maturities $(K_j)$ corrupted by noise:
+For an underlying $(S_t)$, a strike price $K$ and a maturity $T$, we denote by $\mathcal{C}(K,T)$ and $\mathcal{P}(K,T)$ the prices of European call and put options which are determined by the pricing formula.
+We suppose that the risk--neutral price of the stock $(S_t)$ follows the exponential L\'evy model~\eqref{expLevy} with respect to an equivalent martingale measure $\mathbb{P}$ and that $X_t$ is a finite activity L\'evy process. $S>0$ denotes the present value of the stock and $r\ge0$ the riskless interest rate.
+We fix a maturity $T$ and assume that the observed option prices correspond to different strike prices $(K_j)$ and are given by the value of the pricing formula corrupted by noise as motivated by Renault~\cite{renault1997}: